UCLA Health System

 Grant in 2021

 Xtrava Health, established in 2014 and headquartered in Santa Clara, California, specializes in developing contactless bio-sensing technology for health and wellness applications.
 The company's flagship product, Butterfly, is a wearable child wellness monitor that automatically tracks vital signs, sleep patterns, feeding, diaper changes, and activities, providing parents with comprehensive insights.
-Xtrava Health also develops and commercializes simple, accurate, and affordable diagnostic products for both professional and at-home use, focusing on respiratory health and employee wellness monitoring.
+Xtrava Health also develops and commercializes simple, accurate, and affordable diagnostic products for both professional and at-home use, focusing on respiratory health, employee wellness, and baby monitoring.

 Intake Health